mgernand/AspNetCore.ProblemDetails/README.md

 # AspNetCore.ProblemDetails

-A middleware to close some gaps in the RFC 7807 problem details implementation when using API controllers.
+A middleware to create RFC 7807 problem details for APIs.

+## Usage

+To conf